kushalkolar/MESmerize/source/user_guides/project_organization/new_project/new_project.rst

 .. seealso:: **<link here> *ROI Manager guide* to understand how labels can be tagged onto ROIs using these categories that you have defined in the ROI Type Columns.**

+.. _StimulusTypeColums:

 Stimulus Type Columns
 ^^^^^^^^^^^^^^^^^^^^^

-If you're interested in temporally mapping stimulus information to your traces you can add a “Stimulus Type column”.
-These are only for when you are applying a stimuli that are **temporary and do not span the entire length of the video.**
+If you're interested in mapping temporal information to your traces, such as stimuli or behavioral periods, add a “Stimulus Type column” for each type.
+This is only for temporary stimulation or behavioral periods that do not span the entire length of the video.

 .. seealso:: **<link here> Stimulus Mapping guide, to understand how stimuli can be labelled.**

+.. _CustomColumns:

 Custom Columns
 ^^^^^^^^^^^^^^